ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 2 - Valkey cache server.md

       Two annotations required for the Prometheus data scraping service (you will see how to deploy Prometheus in a later chapter).These annotations inform Prometheus about which port to scrape for getting metrics of your Valkey service, which is data provided by the specialized metrics service that runs in the `metrics` container of the Valkey pod.

     - `spec.type`\
       By default, any `Service` resource is of type `ClusterIP`, meaning that the service is only reachable from within the cluster's internal network.
-You can omit this parameter altogether from the yaml when you're using this default type, although it is better to leave it specified for clarity.
+You can omit this parameter altogether from the YAML when you are using this default type.

     - `spec.clusterIP`\
-      Where you put the chosen static cluster IP for this service.
+      `StatefulSets` are limited to use [headless services](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services), which are services with no **cluster** IP assigned (which explains the `None` value here).
+The Valkey service becomes reachable within the cluster through a predictable hostname granted by the DNS service (CoreDNS in your K3s cluster) already running in the Kubernetes cluster.
+This hostname is constructed following the following template:

+      ~~~txt
+      <service name>.<namespace>
+      ~~~

+      In the case of the Valkey service the hostname would be `cache-valkey.ghost`, and you will use it to make the Ghost platform connect with its Valkey instance.

     - `spec.ports`\
       Describe the ports open in this service.
-Notice how I made the `name` and `port` on each port of this `Service` to be the same as the ones already defined for the containers in the previous `Deployment` resource.
+Notice how I made the `name` and `port` on each port of this `Service` to match the ones already defined for the containers in the previous `Deployment` resource.

+      Also see how the `targetPort` parameters invoke the ports in the containers by name, not by number.
+This technique allows you to change the port number in the containers without affecting this `Service` declaration.

 ## Valkey Kustomize project

-What remains to setup is the main `kustomization.yaml` file that describes the whole Valkey Kustomize project.
+What remains to declare is the main `kustomization.yaml` file that describes the whole Valkey Kustomize subproject:

 1. In the main `cache-valkey` folder, create a `kustomization.yaml` file: